Aviation Security Slutions: Meeting ICAO & IATA Compliance with Tamper Evidence

 By providing instant alerts on seal removal or unauthorized access, these systems help security teams respond faster to potential threats.
 Many electronic seals store security logs that serve as evidence during investigations.
 Their ability to enhance aviation safety through real-time monitoring makes them an increasingly valuable tool in the industry.

-To make it easier to understand how these solutions fit into aviation security, let’s break down the main types of tamper-evident products and their key applications:
+To help you choose the right solution for your ground operations, let’s break down the main types of tamper-evident products and their key applications:

 Each tamper-evident product addresses a different aspect of aviation security.
 By strategically combining these solutions, airlines can build a multi-layered defense system that prevents tampering, ensures compliance with international regulations, and strengthens overall passenger safety.